 Ergonomic and Biomechanical Adjustments at the Computer

 After someone gets RSI from mouse use, it is common to think that the solution comes from switching to a different, more ergonomic pointing device.

 However, there’s a problem: if you do that, it will only be a matter of time before you get RSI somewhere else, depending on the characteristics of the device you choose.

 That’s because the problem is not the mouse itself*.
 It’s using a device – any device – repeatedly.

-*Sure, it is said that vertical mouses are better ergonomic alternatives to regular mouses, because they prevent the rotation of the forearm and so on, but just switching to one of those won’t solve the main cause of the RSI.
+*Sure, vertical mouses are better ergonomic alternatives to regular mouses, because they prevent the rotation of the forearm and so on, but just switching to one of those won’t solve the main cause of the RSI.

 The secret is not finding the perfect device – it’s avoiding repeating the same physical movement many times in a row.